leejoonli/code-every-day/log.md

 ## Thoughts

 Ran into execution timeouts because of the very large integer inputs/exponents.
 Used a log() method and it computed way faster.
 Looks like I need to go back and learn math.

+# Day 174 (8/25/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return the unique number in a list.

+## Thoughts

+This was another challenge that had a runtime limit because it had large lists.
+Turned the initial list input as a set and did a conditional to return the proper number.
+Could've done it better but figured out a jenk way of doing it.